Stay under 30 minutes a day on your phone.

 You think your phone use is fine.
 You enjoy your apps the way they are.
 You need your phone reachable for work in a way that 30 minutes can't cover.

 That's a real answer.
-Use a different launcher.
+Find a different tool.
 We're not trying to convert you.

 It is for you if: